ALL PRICES ARE PER CAR i.e. TWO PEOPLE SHARING

 Includes full detailed road books, entrance to venues, souvenir awards, ferry (if applicable) and dinner, bed and breakfast each night.

-We leave Lymington and head west via Milford on Sea before turning inland to follow the River Avon to Ringwood then north through the forest to Cranbourne Chase, passing Blanford Forum to a coffee stop at the picturesque ancient village of Milton Abbas.
+We start from Sutton Scotney and head south to the edge of The New Forest before turning west through the forest to Cranbourne Chase, passing Blanford Forum to a coffee stop at the picturesque ancient village of Milton Abbas.
 From here we head west via the Cerne Abbas Giant and Beaminster and back to the coast.
-We then spend the first of three nights at our comfortable hotel in Sidmouth.
+We then spend the first of two nights at our comfortable hotel in Sidmouth.

 The morning route takes us along the coast via Seaton and Lyme Regis and on to Weymouth and the spectacular Chesil Beach which brings us to Portland Bill for lunch.
 In the afternoon we turn inland through Weymouth to Winterbourne St Martin and via ‘The Hardy Monument’ and the Roman Road which takes us into the hills and valleys around Powerstock.
 We then follow the Wessex Ridgeway and on to a tea stop at Ford Abbey.
 More undulating country through the valley of the River Varty brings us back to Sidmouth for our final night.